Scottish-Tech-Army/nhs-app/cdk/README.md

 - Use the output to populate environment specific configuration for the web client
 - Build and deploy the frontend stack.

-Multiple `.env.CONFIG` files can be maintained in the web client folders.
-The `package.json` of each of the web clients can be set to look for particular config files for particular builds:
+Multiple `.env.CONFIG` files can be maintained in the project root folder.
+The `package.json` can be set to look for particular config files for particular builds:

 ```
 "scripts": {